Unit 1: Introduction: Responsible conduct of research (RCR), rigor and reproducibility in the complex world of biomedical data science (3 hours)

 Learning Objectives:

-Using a research aim provided by a health researcher, the student should be able to discuss one or more study designs that rigorously address the stated research aim.
-The student should be able to discuss the strengths and weaknesses of alternative study designs in terms of rigor, as well as in terms of practical aspects of implementation and execution.
+- The student should be able to discuss the strengths and weaknesses of alternative study designs in terms of rigor, as well as in terms of practical aspects of implementation and execution.

 Assessment Instrument:

 Glomerular Filtration Rate (GFR) is a measure of kidney performance, it is the rate (in mL per minute) at which the kidneys filter the blood.
 Higher values of eGFR indicate better kidney performance.
 GFR declines with age, but there are differences between individuals in the rate and shape of the GFR trajectory.
 Low GFR is a risk factor for both heart failure and kidney failure.
 Given this context, propose a study design that would be able to characterize the diversity of GFR trajectories in a population of interest, and also quantify the extent to which low GFR associates with heart failure.
+The study design should include brief sections on

 Learning Objectives: